per-d/notesFromChordTexts/README.md

 ## How-To

-- [Download](https://github.com/per-d/notes-from-chord-texts/zipball/master) and [install the plugin](https://musescore.org/en/handbook/plugins-0#installation) to your MuseScore 2.0+ plugin folder.
+- [Download](https://github.com/per-d/notesFromChordTexts/zipball/master) and [install the plugin](https://musescore.org/en/handbook/plugins-0#installation) to your MuseScore 2.0+ plugin folder.
-- Only the [qml file](https://github.com/per-d/notes-from-chord-texts/raw/master/notes_from_chord_texts.qml) is needed, but it can be a good idea to copy the folder into the plugin folder, partly to use test scores in sub folder [test](https://github.com/per-d/notes-from-chord-texts/tree/master/test), and in the future perhaps translation files will be added.
+- Only the [qml file](https://github.com/per-d/notesFromChordTexts/raw/master/notesFromChordTexts.qml) is needed, but it can be a good idea to copy the folder into the plugin folder, partly to use test scores in sub folder [test](https://github.com/per-d/notesFromChordTexts/tree/master/test), and in the future perhaps translation files will be added.
-- [Enable](https://musescore.org/en/handbook/plugins#enable-disable-plugins) the plugin "Create Notes from Chord texts", and restart MuseScore.
+- [Enable](https://musescore.org/en/handbook/plugins#enable-disable-plugins) the plugin "notesFromChordTexts", and restart MuseScore.
 - Open a score with chord texts.
-- Run the plugin via ``plugin > Create Notes from Chord texts``
+- Run the plugin via ``plugin > Chords > Notes from Chord texts``
 - The plugin adds two staves*, one for chord notes (called root chord) and one for bass notes*.
-- *The plugin starts with an option box, there you can set the options you want, see [__Options__](#options-id) below.
+- *The plugin starts with an option box, there you can set the options you want, see [__Options__](#options) below.
 E.g. don't add bass notes.
 - The plugin will try to close the score when finished, then asking for `<Save>`, `<Discard>` or `<Cancel>`.
 The reason is that the score will be in a bad state after the plugin have finished, and the added notes are not playable yet.
+So do save/close.
 - Reopen the score and listen to the music.
 - To easy change the added notes see [MuseScore shortcuts](https://musescore.org/en/handbook/note-input), e.g. ctrl up/down to move a note up/down one octave.